 Chapman and Campbell effectively explore this idea by citing the experiences of real families and demonstrating how we may bridge the gap between feeling love for our children and having our children feel loved.

 Image by Prawny, morgueFile.com

-Explaining the difference between conditional and unconditional love, Chapman and Campbell insist that extending appropriate unconditional love is the key to unlocking a child’s potential, cultivating within them a healthy self-esteem, and helping them “bloom and bless the world [like a flower] with beauty” (2012: 28).
+Explaining the difference between conditional and unconditional love, Chapman and Campbell insist that extending appropriate unconditional love is the key to unlocking a child’s potential, cultivating within them a healthy self-esteem, and helping them “bloom and bless the world with beauty” (2012: 28).

 Metaphors, such as this one, allow readers to grasp the importance of the authors’ message.
 Similarly, practical pointers help readers translate the theoretical ideas presented by the authors into everyday applications.

 As a parent, I find this book to be an invaluable resource because of its readability, its honesty, and its pragmatism.

 If you would like more information about The 5 Love Languages of Children, follow this link.

 Alternatively, if you have already read the book, please share your thoughts in the Comment Box.